AbhiGit799/angular-forms-part1/README.md

 In this POC I tried to demonstrate Forms in Angular. <br/>

 Here, <br/>
-I used Template Driven Forms And Module Driven Forms { Reactive forms } <br/>
+I used Template Driven Forms And Model-Driven Forms { Reactive forms } <br/>

 For reactive forms we need to add ReactiveFormsModule in app.module.ts file. <br/>